trapcodeio/xpresser-frontend-helpers/readme.md

 This came like an idea to me, so I decided to bring it to life.

 Note: this is still experimental, I have lots of work on my table.
 So I won't be paying attention to it for now...
 I will be updating my local version during my day-to-day use then someday I will update this.

 For now, it only generates the file. you have to configure it to work like the Examples above. 🤦‍♂️

+You can run the test file included.